 What is the Purpose of Medigap Coverage?

-Original Medicare is private fee-for-service health insurance for people on Medicare.
-It has two parts.
-Part A is hospital coverage.
-Part B is medical coverage.
-(Part A and Part B) does not cover 100% of all of its benefits.
-Although Medicare Part A is hospital coverage for Medicare beneficiaries.
-It covers inpatient care in hospitals and skilled nursing facilities.
-It also covers limited home healthcare services and hospice care. and Part B cover most of the medical costs for patients, the remaining costs can quickly add up and become a huge expense.
+Original Medicare (Part A and Part B) does not cover 100% of all of its benefits.
+Although Medicare Part A and Part B cover most of the medical costs for patients, the remaining costs can quickly add up and become a huge expense.

 For example, if you are hospitalized, Medicare Part A requires you to pay a per-benefit-period deductible.
 This year, the Part A deductible is [medicare_cost value=”parta-deductible”].
 However, this deductible only covers your hospitalization costs.

-Part A (hospital insurance) does not cover your doctors, specialists, surgeons, blood, tests, diagnostics, supplies, Durable medical equipment (DME) is equipment that is designed to last and can be used repeatedly.
-It is suitable for home use and includes wheelchairs, oxygen equipment, and hospital beds., or the medications given to you in the hospital.
-These services are covered by Medicare Part B is medical coverage for people with Original Medicare benefits.
-It covers doctor visits, preventative care, tests, durable medical equipment, and supplies.
-Medicare Part B pays 80 percent of most medically necessary healthcare services. (medical insurance).
-Your portion is a 20% Coinsurance is a percentage of the total you are required to pay for a medical service. .
+Part A (hospital insurance) does not cover your doctors, specialists, surgeons, blood, tests, diagnostics, supplies, durable medical equipment, or the medications given to you in the hospital.
+These services are covered by Medicare Part B (medical insurance).
+Your portion is a 20% coinsurance.

 Supplemental insurance helps you pay these costs.
 Do you need supplemental insurance with Medicare?
 That all depends on how healthy you are and your ability to pay.
 The best way to understand is to have a look at a chart.